-Matt Kirby is in his tenth season as the volunteer assistant coach on the Virginia baseball coaching staff.
+Matt Kirby is in his 11th season as the volunteer assistant coach on the Virginia baseball coaching staff.
 A graduate of William and Mary, Kirby came to Virginia in 2011 after spending the previous two seasons as a coach at Georgetown.

 Kirby’s primary duties include assisting with the day-to-day development of position players as well as camps and other administrative duties.
 He serves as the Cavaliers first base coach.

-During Kirby’s tenure at Virginia, the Cavaliers have earned bids to the NCAA tournament in seven of his nie seasons, including three regional championships and a pair of trips to the College World Series, culminating with the program’s first national championship in 2015.
+During Kirby’s tenure at Virginia, the Cavaliers have earned bids to the NCAA tournament in eight of his ten seasons, including four regional championships, three trips to the College World Series and the program’s first national championship in 2015.